 Highlights: Active, Sturdy, Smart

-Dutch Shepherds are herding dogs known for their athletic build and lively personality.
+Dutch Shepherds are herding dogs known for their athletic build and lively personalities.
 Though they’re multi-purpose farm dogs, they can be very independent minded dogs.
 That said, they may be a handful for the novice owner.

-There’s no doubt that they’re intelligent dogs, excelling in instinctive and adaptive intelligence.
+There’s no doubt that a Dutch Shepherd is highly intelligent, excelling with both instinctive and adaptive IQ.
 However, their independence and stubbornness make them difficult to train.
 They know they’re very smart, and act that way.

 22. Doberman Pinscher

 The Doberman Pinscher is an extraordinary physical specimen.
-Not only are they compact and muscular large dogs, but they’re also some of the most intelligent breeds too.
-Truly, the brains and brawn.
+Not only are they compact and muscular big dogs, but they’re also some of the most intelligent breeds too.
+Truly, they have both the brains and the brawn.

 Like the German Shepherd, they’re well known police and military dog breeds.
-Dobermanns that don’t answer to a higher calling still use their qualities by protecting their home.
+Even Dobermans that do not “answer to a higher calling” still use their instinctive qualities by protecting their home.
 Guarding is an instinct that’s instilled in them.

-These powerful and fast dogs are great companions when given the proper obedience training and socialization.
+These powerful and fast dogs are great companions, but they will require proper obedience training and socialization.
 It’s no wonder why they’re some of the most popular big dogs.